Valetude/Nancy.Rollbar/README.md

 preference is to create an implementation of `IApplicationStartup` and to let Nancy discover, instantiate, and initialize it:

-The following illustartes that, but `ScrubPayload` is left unimplemented.
+The following illustrates that, but `ScrubPayload` is left unimplemented.
 You are 100% responsible for removing passwords and other sensitive information from the payload that is sent to Rollbar.
 While they do have some scrubbing that they do, they cannot guess all the various ways you might name fields that you don't want people to